adamhill/ArchitecturalKatas-2023/README-RodolfoSOption.md

 - Biologists: These stakeholders are keen to embrace new technologies that can aid their work in wildlife conservation.
 They have concerns about the costs and the learning curve associated with adopting new solutions.
 User-friendly solutions are strongly preferred.
 - Enthusiasts: Those who harbor a genuine curiosity for wildlife are eager to engage with the project.
 However, they are also sensitive to financial considerations and the effort involved.
 The accessibility and user-friendliness of the system are of paramount importance to them.
 - Wildlife.ai: As a charitable trust dedicated to using artificial intelligence for the acceleration of wildlife conservation, Wildlife.ai places utmost importance on the funding and success of projects, as they are pivotal to the organization's mission and its future.
-###  Assumptions
-- Internet Access Uncertainty: Internet access cannot be guaranteed in the locations where the cameras will operate.
-This presents a significant challenge as the system needs to function in remote or potentially off-grid areas, where connectivity may be limited or unreliable.
-- Financial Constraints: There are budgetary constraints on the project.
-Financial limitations necessitate cost-effective solutions and careful allocation of resources to ensure the project's sustainability and success.
-- Limited User Base: The user base comprises only a few hundred users.
-Given this relatively small user community, deploying and maintaining a hosted solution could prove burdensome and financially inefficient.
-It is more practical to assume that mobile devices possessed by the users have sufficient processing power and internet connectivity to handle essential tasks like data uploading and remote camera control.
-- Camera: The project takes advantage of the existing Wildlife.ai project, Wildlife Watcher, and assumes that its camera will be utilized.
-Furthermore, it establishes minimum hardware and software specifications for this camera.
-  - Wildlife Camera
-    - Hardware
-      - Physical devices
-      - Ultra-low-power microcontrollers (up to 512KB Flash)
-      - Watertight 3D Printed Enclosure
-     - Interchangeable modules including
-        - optical sensors
-        - IR lights
-        - transceiver modules
-        - batteries
-    - Software
-      - Triggered based on the movement of target animals
-      - Sends small alert message to the users via LoraWan, 3G or satellite
-      - Captures video footage
-      - Processes video
-      - Identifies  species
-      - Provides an API or interface to control camera and settings and download models
-      - Identifies species using models

 ### Overall Solution
 The proposed solution entails the development of a mobile application compatible with leading operating systems, such as Windows, MacOS, and Android, offering the following features: